ugoertz/kombilo/doc/manual.rst

 ----------------------------------

 All configurable options can be changed by editing the file ``kombilo.cfg`` in the kombilo folder.
-This file is created when Kombilo is started for the first time.
+This file is a plain text file which you can edit yourself. *You should not edit this file while Kombilo is running.* It is created when Kombilo is started for the first time.

 .. note:: Location of the ``kombilo.cfg`` file